LolliFart/classification_irisFlowers/README.md

 The caret package provide a consistent interface into hundreds of machine learning algorithms and provides useful convenience methods for data visualization, data resampling, model that need for training and model comparison, among other features.
 It's a must have tool for machine learing projects in R.

+We might stumble upon such error that we never expected, make sure to install also this package.

+    install.packages(“ellipse”)

 ## 2. Load the Data

     `irisDataSet = read.csv("iris.csv", header=TRUE, stringsAsFactors=T)`